Today I haven't written down

 and the obduracy of conspiracy.

-I've walked around systematically
+I've walked around

-and seen the clouds,
+and seen all the clouds,

 dense and deep white, keeping vigil